hub714/multi-region-workshop/lab-0-init/README.md

 2\.
 Bootstrap

 There are a number of files that need to be created in order for your services to run later, so let's create them now.
+This will also bootstrap and create services.

 <pre>
 $ cd ~/environment/multi-region-workshop